 - User Training and Adoption: While Copilot aims to simplify user experiences within M365, companies must prepare their employees for this new paradigm.
 Providing comprehensive training programs and resources will ensure a smooth transition.
 Companies should educate their workforce about Copilot’s capabilities, encourage its usage, and help employees understand how to leverage its benefits effectively.
 Messaging should also include guidance on the responsible usage of output from Copilot, reinforcing the need to review responses.

-Preparing for Microsoft M365 Copilot:
+Preparing for Copilot for Microsoft 365:

 Although there is no release date for public availability of Copilot, organisations need to take the scale of the impact seriously and ensure that dedicated programs of work are planned to ensure the best possible implementation.